wolfmanjm/anything-on-rails/Readme.md

 Also included is a setup-ruby.el and setup-anything.el that I call from my `init.el` to setup the various things I use for ruby/rails development.

-There is a dependency on magit if you use the anything-git.
+There is a dependency on magit if you use the anything-git, so make sure there is a (require 'magit) somewhere.